The Four Year Program

 The General Military Course is usually taken during the freshman and sophomore years.
-(Sophomores who enter late may take both the freshman and sophomore courses.)
+Sophomores who enter late may take both the freshman and sophomore courses.
 GMC cadets are allowed to "try out" AFROTC without incurring an obligation to serve in the Air Force.
-Each class (freshman and sophomore) consists of a one-hour lecture once a week and a 75-minute Leadership Lab and two 75-minute physical fitness sessions.
+Each class (freshman and sophomore) consists of a one-hour lecture once a week, a 90-minute Leadership Lab and two 75-minute physical fitness sessions.

 The goals of GMC classes are to teach leadership and officer skills, Air Force career opportunities, the educational benefits of the Air Force, the life and work of an Air Force Officer, the organization and mission of the United States Air Force, and historic development of aerospace doctrine and strategies.

 In the second year of GMC training, cadets compete for selection to go to Field Training and to enter the Professional Officers Corps (POC).

 During the summer after your sophomore year, you will participate in field training.
 This rigorous program involves physical conditioning, weapons training and survival training.
 But more than that, Field Training is your opportunity to develop your skills as both a leader and team member.
 Field Training is required for all cadets who seek membership in the Professional Officer Course.

 Here are a few of the many activities you will experience during Field Training:

 - Physical conditioning

 - Confidence course